Refiloe Jane: International career

 Jane represented South Africa at the 2012 London Olympics.
 In September 2014, Jane was named to the roster for the 2014 African Women's Championship in Namibia.

 Jane was named in the South African squad for the 2016 Summer Olympics and played every minute of the team's three group games.
-In February 2019, Jane made her 100th appearance for South Africa.
+On 27 February 2019, Jane made her 100th appearance for South Africa against Finland.

 She captained the South African women's national team at the Women's Africa Cup of Nations where they won their first continental title and the 2023 FIFA Women's World Cup where they reached the last 16.
 Jane played the opening two games, a 2-1 defeat to Sweden and 2-2 draw against Argentina, where she exited Dunedin Stadium in New Zealand on a stretcher after a tough collision with Argentine midfielder Florencia Bonsegundo.
 South Africa went on to beat Italy 3-2 without Jane, but bowed out in the last-16 to the Netherlands on a 2-0 scoreline.
+In April 2024, she returned to the national team in the 2024 Olympic last round qualifiers against Nigeria where the team failed to qualify for the tournament after a 1–0 aggregate loss.

+Jane played her 150th appearance for the national team on 9 June 2026 against Japan, becoming the fourth most-capped player in the team following Nompumelelo Nyandeni (150 caps), Noko Matlou (174 caps), and Janine van Wyk (185 caps).

+In July-August 2026, Jane was again captain of the team in the 2026 Women's Africa Cup of Nations (WAFCON).
+South Africa got knocked out in the quarterfinals, ending their title defense and also failing to secure an automatic spot in the 2027 Women's World Cup.
+They did, however, reach an inter-confederation play-in game to keep alive their hopes of reaching the World Cup.
+In that game, against Nigeria on August 13, Jane scored the game-winning goal in the 77^{th} minute and then received a red card (second yellow) in the 90+2^{nd} minute.
+With this win, South Africa qualified for the preliminary phase of the 2027 FIFA Women's World Cup qualification inter-confederation play-offs.